QoS-Aware Downlink Beamforming for Joint Transmission in Multi-Cell Networks: Conclusion

 \section{Conclusion}

-This work extends the previous results on the multi-cell coordinated beamforming design to the JT mode, where multiple BSs jointly transmit DL data with the minimal required power to meet a target SINR.
+This work extends the previous work on the multi-cell coordinated beamforming design to the JT mode.
 It is shown that when perfect CSI is not available, the robust JT beamforming scheme significantly improves the achievable SINR, thereby increasing the SINR satisfaction rate over the non-robust JT beamforming scheme and ZF-based beamforming scheme.
 The improvement of the robust JT beamforming scheme comes at the cost of slightly increased transmit power compared to the non-robust JT beamforming scheme.
 Still, the cost is nearly negligible as the number of antennas per BS increases.
 On the other hand, the non-robust non-JT beamforming scheme incurs a dramatic increase in the total transmit power as the target SINR increases.
 Hence, its power efficiency is much lower than the two JT beamforming schemes.
-The results of this work demonstrate that signal enhancement and interference cancellation can be achieved simultaneously through multi-cell cooperation that yields promising gains even with imperfect CSI.
+The results of this work demonstrate that signal enhancement and interference cancellation can be achieved simultaneously through multi-cell cooperation that yields promising gains even without perfect CSI.

+We prove in this appendix that the optimal DL JT beamformer $\mathbf{w}_{ib,iu}$ is a scaled version of the optimal dual UL JT receive beamformer $\hat{\mathbf{w}}_{ib,iu}$ given in \eqref{eq: optimal recv beamformer}. we start by taking the gradient of the Lagrangian in \eqref{eq: Lagrangian_v2} with respect to $\mathbf{w}_{ib,iu}^H$ and setting the result to zero that yields